RinMinase/anidb-be/README.md

     docker exec -it anidb bash
     ```

-4. Inside the docker image, copy the env file and install the necessary dependencies
+4. Inside the docker image, copy the env file, install the necessary dependencies and generate the API Key

     ```
     cp .env.example .env
     composer install
+    php bootstrap/artisan api:generate
     ```

 5. Fire up your browser and go to `localhost`.